krypciak/cc-vim/README.md

 ```ts
 import { VimLogic, AliasArguemntEntry } from '../node_modules/cc-vim/src/logic.js'
 ```
+## JavaScript support
+you dummy learn typescript
+the same as typescript just remove the types (thingis behind `:`)

 ## Contribution
 Feel free to pr any aliases you would like to see added